fulpstation/fulpstation/fulp_modules/tg_edits.md

 - tools/deploy.sh > Adds Fulp's ``icon`` and ``greyscale/json_configs`` folders to the list of folders that RustG uses to compile icons.

+- code\game\say.dm > Edits the end of 'compose_message()' in order to add gender indicating tooltips to speaker names.
+Also edits '/atom/movable/virtualspeaker/Initialize()' in order to have virtualspeakers mimic their source's gender.

 ## All Fulp files not contained within /fulp_modules/

 - code/__DEFINES/fulp_defines > Contains all of our defines